discordjs/guide/guide/popular-topics/permissions.md

 ### Removing overwrites

 To remove the overwrite for a specific member or role, you can get it from the channels permissionOverwrites Collection and call the `.delete()` method on it.
-Since the Collection is keyed by the target's ID (either role ID or user ID), the respective overwrite is very easy to access.
+Since the Collection is keyed by the target's ID (either role ID or user ID), the respective overwrite is easy to access.

 ```js
 // deleting the channels overwrite for the message author